-Once you arrive International Airport in Auckland, you will be met by your transfer driver who will take those suitcases off your hands and get you all comfortable in your transfer vehicle bound for your Guesthouse.
+Once you arrive at the International Airport in Auckland, you will meet your transfer driver who will take those suitcases off your hands and get you all comfortable in your transfer vehicle bound for your Guesthouse.
 Staying at the boutique guesthouse is an experience in New Zealand’s Victorian heritage alongside modern day amenities and a classy fit-out with the latest in technology and furnishings.
 Set in the heart of cosmopolitan Ponsonby, the soul of Auckland city, this iconic building is a part of New Zealand’s early settler history.
 It’s a peaceful retreat from the bustle of Ponsonby road with stunning views of harbour and city.

 Experience: Chill at local lounges and eat local produce at Ponsonby Central

 Day 2: Auckland (Waiheke Island)